-EPLI CLAIM UPDATE In our litigious society, frivolous litigation and groundless claims rack up astronomical defense costs for employers and their insurance companies.
+EPLI CLAIMS: A POTENTIAL PROBLEM FOR INSUREDS In our litigious society, frivolous litigation and groundless claims rack up astronomical defense costs for your clients and their insurance companies.
 While hacking and cyber liability have been getting all the recent press, Employment Practices Liability (EPL) claims quietly continue their upward trajectory.
 It seems employment laws in the U.S. often favor the employee.
 Current employees, ex-employees and even rejected job applicants may file actions against employers.
-A few contemporary EPL claim drivers include:
+With the chips stacked in this way, it might helpful to discuss common EPLI claim drivers with your clients.
+Those claim drivers include: